Tafawa Balewa, Bauchi State: Notable people

 Abubakar Tafawa Balewa was born in December 1912 in Tafawa Balewa village.

 Climate

 In Tafawa Balewa, the dry season is partially cloudy and hot all year round, while the wet season is oppressive and overcast.
-The average annual temperature ranges from 59 to 98 degrees Fahrenheit, rarely falling below 54 or rising over 102.
+The average annual temperature ranges from 15 to 36.7 degrees Celsius (59 to 98 degrees Fahrenheit), rarely falling below 54 °F or rising over 39 C.